EPNOE 2013: "Polysaccharides and polysaccharide-derived products, from basic science to applications", 21-24 October 2013

 EPNOE and ACS are expecting EPNOE 2013 conference to be a forum bringing together academic, industrial, and government scientists and students dealing with polysaccharides and polysaccharide-derived products.
 Many disciplines including biologists, chemists, physicists, food specialists, technologists, environmentalists will meet and gain knowledge about the interdisciplinary world of polysaccharide science.

-Special guests and Plenary lecturers Special Guests: - Thomas Heinze (University of Jena, Germany).
+Special guests and Plenary lecturers Special guests: - Thomas Heinze (University of Jena, Germany).
 EPNOE scientist.
-ACS Anselme Payen awardee 2011. - Hans-Peter Fink (Fraunhofer Society, Gölm, Germany).
+ACS Anselme Payen awardee 2010. - Hans-Peter Fink (Fraunhofer Society, Gölm, Germany).
 EPNOE scientist.
 ACS Anselme Payen awardee 2012

 The conference will take place in the newly restored Acropolis Congress Hall of Nice situated in the heart of the old city, at a few hundred meters from the Mediterranean Sea.
 Nice offers a huge capacity of hotels of all standards and has the second international airport in France after Paris, connected directly to more than 100 destinations in the World.